 These are ongoing Quiz Tournaments or ones that you have completed or that have expired.
 Tournaments that you can play now with either have a “Start” button (if they are new) or a “Continue” button.
 Tournaments that are complete or for which you’re waiting for the next round to be unlocked, will have a “View” button.
 Expired tournaments are also shown.
 Tap on the button to go to any of these tournaments.

 The current set of questions are designed for intermediate to upper-intermediate students of Chinese.
 But if this game proves popular then we’ll build out more categories of questions, offering both easier reading comprehension questions as well as questions about the Chinese language (asked in English), among other categories.

-At present, there are only a couple hundred questions, and so as you play, you'll start to see some questions a second or third time.
-So even if these questions are quite challenging given your current Chinese level, with some playing, you'll soon be able to get many answers correct.
+At present, there are about 400 questions, and so if you play long enough, you’ll start to see some questions a second time.
+So even if these questions are quite challenging given your current Chinese level, with enough playing, you’ll soon be able to get many answers correct.